MojoAuth/mojoauth-docs/content/integrations/bubble/index.md

 ## Bubble Setup

-The integration uses two pages, the Login page, and the Members-only(protected) page.
+The integration uses two pages, the Index page, and the Members-only(protected) page.

 ### Install plugin